 Leading Excellence is not just for school leadership preparation!
 It is for anyone to become a better leader in any context.
-This year we have a mix of Home Office team members, campus leaders, and Grade Level Chairs from the various campuses.
+This year we have a mix of Home Office team members, campus leaders, and Advanced Teachers from the various campuses.

 How much time does the LE fellowship take?

 Each Fellow participates in a week of intensive training in June, monthly 4-hour Professional Learning Experiences, and 1-2 hour coaching sessions.
 In addition, Fellows work outside of the program and their day-to-day jobs to complete various deliverables in the form of readings and writing assignments to deepen self-awareness and to set goals for improvement which accounts for 3 hours of prep work per month.
 Per participant investment over the course of the year is approximately 145 hrs.
 The fellowship is rigorous and we require all participants to submit deliverables by their deadlines in order to stay on pace in their leadership growth.

 Is there a coach for the leaders, and if so, what is the ratio of coaches to developing leaders?